tydaeus/notes/windows/powershell/powershell_common_tasks.md

 ### Unzip File
 In PowerShell 5+: `Expand-Archive $SourcePath -DestinationPath $DestinationPath`.
 If `-DestinationPath` is omitted, will extract to PWD.

-## Output to Null
-Because any output from a line that isn't explicitly passed to a null-output command or stored in a variable is treated as an output from your script, you will probably wish to write your output to null sometimes.
-To do this, pipe to `Out-Null`.

 ## Get Type of Variable
 Use the `GetType` method to determine the type of a variable: `$myVar.GetType()`.